nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 For a full overview of everything this guide has to offer, do make use of the [Table of Contents](#table-of-contents)!

 Additionally, for our advanced users, we have a special section just for you!
-Click [here](#advanced-features) if you want to learn tricks like [keyboard shortcuts](#keyboard-shortcuts) and how to directly [manage your data file](#features-for-data-management).
+Click [here](#advanced-features) if you want to learn tricks such as [keyboard shortcuts](#keyboard-shortcuts) or [direct data file management](#features-for-data-management) that can further improve your efficiency when using PayMeLah.

 Finally, here are some of the symbols and text formatting to look out for as you make use of this guide: